margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Ruminating over the past, the things done wrong, and the misssed connections keeps me from getting a good night's sleep.
 There have been many nights when mortal, scary dreams and anxiety about the future or the things done wrong have prevented me from sleeping.
 I turn my thought to setting the right desires, loving God, and resting in the consciousness of Love, God's provision.

 ## Are there any lines that you simply will not cross? ##
 Simply I will never cross the line of buying a gun and shooting it.
 I may have sent reactive, and hateful messages, but I am growing more in touch with the true self that lies beneath the mask.
-Th evil threats masks a clouds of doubt, of insecurity, of disability.
+The evil threats masks a clouds of doubt, of insecurity, of disability.
 Though I have made these threats and sent these images, never will I ever purchase a gun and shoot someone.

 ## What would you like to be forgiven for? ##
 When feeling provoked or made fun of, I have lashed out or lost control.
 The lash out became so loved that I threatened to kill people.
 I would like to be forgiven for these awful lashing out emails.
 It hurts so much to express compassion towards people and not have people reciprocate.
 I would like to be forgiven for lashing out towards people when no one has responded.
 I would also love to be forgiven in relationships so that if I find healthy relationships, and someone who feels like a 'soul mate' people will accept, and support me.